mmbman/Katagiri/1980-07-10-Karmic-Retribution-in-Present-Life.md

 That’s why Dogen Zenji also says it like this.
 Because [...] the bear’s life [is not only] helping the woodcutter in this story, but all beings benefit [all beings].
 So there is no reason we should hurt anything.
 We should take best care of all sentient beings, with wholeheartedness.
 That is our effort, our practice: sharing compassion with all sentient beings.

 [Here] I explained one of the three karmic retributions, which is called *retribution experienced in one’s present life*.
-But if you want to know more, you can read this [chapter from *Shobogenzo*], *Sanji-no-gō*, “Karma in Three Times”, in this book, *Zen Master Dogen*.
+But if you want to know more, you can read this [chapter from *Shōbōgenzō*], *Sanji-no-gō*, “Karma in Three Times”, in this book, *Zen Master Dogen*.
 Karmic retribution in the three stages of time: past, present, and future.
 [It is presented as] very simple stories there.

 #### 1:21:21 end of recording